edgonga/DevTeam/readme.md

 # 🦋 To do app

-⚡ Project built with Typescript and Node.js using Test Driven Development (TDD) practices. /n 🚀 Frontend construct with React
+⚡ Project built with Typescript and Node.js using Test Driven Development (TDD) practices. \n 🚀 Frontend construct with React

 ### 📥 Installation